Khyber Pakhtunkhwa: Etymology

-In early 2010, the process of renaming proceeded and the Pakistani Senate confirmed the name change to Khyber Pakhtunkhwa in the 18th amendment to the Constitution of Pakistan with a unanimous 90 votes on 15 April 2010.
+In early 2010, the process of renaming proceeded and the Pakistani Senate confirmed the name change to Khyber Pakhtunkhwa in the 18th amendment to the Constitution of Pakistan with unanimous voting on 15 April 2010.
+The name change was met with protests by other ethnic minorities, who feared increased dominance by Pashtuns.
+On 10 April 2010, the Khyber Pakhtunkhwa Police acting on the direction of ANP government opened fire at unarmed protesters, killing seven and injuring dozens, and protests against the name change and for a separate province were suppressed through police violence.